ethereum/EIPs/EIPS/eip-xxxx.md

 ## Abstract

 Proposes a standard API for Name-bound Tokens (NBT) within smart contracts.
 A NBT is a non-fungible token bound to a single ENS hashnode, and cannot be transferred between ENS names.
-This EIP defines basic functionality to gift, mint, and track NBT.
+This EIP defines basic functionality to gift, mint, and track NBTs.

 ## Motivation